 1 tsp. oyster sauce

-1 tbsp. fermented black bean sauce (such as Champion brand)
+1 tbsp. fermented black bean sauce (such as Master brand)

 Rinse watercress thoroughly and spin-dry.
 Pinch off smaller stems from thick ones, leaving smaller stems attached to leaves.